cairo-book/cairo-book/src/ch08-02-traits-in-cairo.md

 {{#rustdoc_include ../listings/ch08-generic-types-and-traits/no_listing_20_def_impl_bis/src/lib.cairo:main}}
 ```

-This code prints `New tweet!
-(Read more from @EliBenSasson...)`.
+This code prints `1 new tweet: (Read more from @EliBenSasson...)`.

-Note that it isn’t possible to call the default implementation from an overriding implementation of that same method. -->
+Note that it isn’t possible to call the default implementation from an overriding implementation of that same method.

 <!-- TODO: NOT AVAILABLE IN CAIRO FOR NOW move traits as parameters here -->
 <!-- ## Traits as parameters